Arthur Keiser, Ph.D., Chancellor & CEO of Keiser University

 Among many awards he has received over his life’s work, Dr. Keiser has been recognized by the South Florida Business Journal as the Ultimate CEO and a 2019 Power 250 Leader, by Florida Trend Magazine as a Florida 500 Living Legend, and earned the prestigious International Academy of Business and Economics award for his support of business research in the academic community.

-Keiser University is currently in its 43rd year of existence with an annual economic impact of $3 billion, resulting in approximately 30,000 direct and indirect Florida jobs.
-Beginning with just one student and two employees, Keiser University today offers more than 100 doctoral, master’s, bachelor’s, and associate degrees, has over 20,000 students and nearly 66,000 alumni, and employs over 3,800 team members.
-With state and national rankings that include 8th Best University in Florida by Forbes, 3rd in Social Mobility by US News and World Report, and as winner of the national Catalyst Award by Blackboard for Training and Professional Development, Keiser University remains a leader in providing a quality education that prepares workforce-ready graduates.
+Keiser University is currently in its 45th year of existence with an annual economic impact of $3 billion, resulting in approximately 30,000 direct and indirect Florida jobs.
+Beginning with just one student and two employees, Keiser University today offers more than 100 doctoral, master’s, bachelor’s, and associate degrees, has nearly 20,000 students and 66,000 alumni, and employs more than 3,800 team members.
+With state and national rankings that include No. 8 in the USA and No. 1 in Florida in Social Mobility by U.S. News and World Report, one of the Best Colleges in America by Value by Money Magazine, No. 19 Best Hispanic Serving Institution by Niche.com, and as winner of the national Catalyst Award by Blackboard for Training and Professional Development, Keiser University remains a leader in providing a quality education that prepares workforce-ready graduates.

 Carrying out a long-term vision, Keiser University acquired its first Florida residential campus, known as Flagship, on 100 acres in West Palm Beach.
 The Flagship campus attracts students from across the United States and 44 countries, who are seeking world-class academics, personalized campus experience and competitive intercollegiate athletics.
 Keiser University athletics boasts 25 athletic programs which are part of the National Association of Intercollegiate Athletics (NAIA) and The Sun Conference (SSC).
 Recently, Keiser became the first team in the Sun Conference to win an NAIA National Championship in women’s soccer.
 The men’s swimming team has earned national championship titles for three straight years.
 The Flagship campus is also home to the newly expanded College of Golf.
 South Florida’s first College of Chiropractic Medicine is located nearby at Keiser University’s West Palm Beach campus and in 2018, Keiser University opened its 21st campus in Naples, Florida, primarily focused on master’s and doctoral degrees in nurse anesthesia, among a variety of healthcare degrees.